List of bridges of Pittsburgh: Degrading bridge conditions

 On January 28, 2022, the Fern Hollow Bridge across Frick Park collapsed, forcing the closure of Forbes Avenue through the park.
 The bridge was covered with snow when it collapsed at 6:39 a.m. local time as it was being crossed by several cars and a bus.
+The bridge was rebuilt and reopened on December 22, 2022.

 Major bridges

 This table lists all bridges crossing the Allegheny, Monongahela and Ohio rivers in the City of Pittsburgh limits.
 Other large or notable bridges are also included.